x64x2/poo/README.md

 # Intro

 Coomcide is an app that allows you to track and monitor your masturbation habits.
-This app is designed to provide users with insights into their masturbation streaks.
+This app is designed to provide you with insights into your masturbation streaks.

  **Fork Me Daddy**